jamesphongduong/node_tech_test/README.md

 ## Submission

-Once complete please update the README to include any instructions of how to set up and run your project then share your a public repository containing your code by emailing a URL to frank@simble.io
+Once complete please update the README to include any instructions of how to set up and run your project then share your public repository containing your code by emailing a URL to frank@simble.io

 Your solution will then be evaluated by our team.